Identification of Separable OTUs for Multinomial Classification in Compositional Data Analysis: Introduction

-In microbiome studies in particular, researchers are often interested not only in accurate prediction but also in interpretable variable selection identifying ``separable'' OTUs whose relative abundances differ systematically across groups and that can be combined into discriminative microbial signatures.
-Existing approaches typically rely on marginal testing, methods developed for binary outcomes, or procedures that do not fully respect the compositional structure of the data \citep{Susin2020}.
+In microbiome studies in particular, researchers are often interested not only in accurate prediction but also in interpretable variable selection—identifying “separable” OTUs whose relative abundances differ systematically across groups and that can be combined into discriminative microbial signatures (Susin et al., 2020).
+Existing approaches typically rely on marginal testing, methods developed for binary outcomes, or procedures that do not fully respect the compositional structure of the data (Susin et al., 2020).
 Moreover, they rarely offer a coherent way to quantify uncertainty in the selected OTUs or to propagate OTU-level variability into global measures of separability in multinomial classification problems.

 In this work, we introduce a classification framework specifically designed for compositional microbiome data, with the aim of identifying microbial taxa that most effectively discriminate among multiple biological or clinical groups.
-The framework starts with standard preprocessing steps to ensure data quality and comparability, including the removal of rare taxa, Bayesian-multiplicative imputation of zeros, and centered log-ratio transformation to properly handle compositional constraints (\cite{MartinFernandez2015}; |cite{Gloor2017}).
+The framework starts with standard preprocessing steps to ensure data quality and comparability, including the removal of rare taxa, Bayesian-multiplicative imputation of zeros, and centered log-ratio transformation to properly handle compositional constraints (Martín-Fernández et al., 2015; Gloor et al., 2021).

-At its core, the methodology uses a regression-based model that relates microbial composition to group membership while accounting for the inherent interdependence among components.
+At its core, the methodology uses a regression-based model that relates microbial composition to group membership while accounting for the inherent interdependence between components.
 Extending this model to the multinomial setting allows us to work naturally with more than two groups.
-By expressing the model in terms of log-ratios between pairs of OTUs, we can directly examine how the balance between taxa contributes to group differentiation (\cite{greenacre2021compositional}, \cite{hinton2022simultaneous}).
+By expressing the model in terms of log-ratios between pairs of OTUs, we can directly examine how the balance between taxa contributes to group differentiation (Greenacre et al., 2021; Hinton et al., 2022).

 Building on this formulation, we propose a pairwise log-ratio screening procedure that measures the discriminative power of each OTU pair.
 For every pair, we assess its ability to separate groups using the area under the receiver operating characteristic curve (AUC) as a measure of separability.
 These pairwise results are then aggregated into a global separability index that summarizes the overall contribution of each OTU across all pairs, providing a data-driven ranking of the most informative taxa.